MrPerruche/BRCI/doc/brick_rigs.rst

 **Colors**

-Colors are typically stored as 3 or 4 unsigned 8-bit integers despite Brick Rigs showing real numbers.
+Colors are stored as 3 or 4 unsigned 8-bit integers despite Brick Rigs showing floats.
 This is why colors are so imprecise in-game.
 Colors are stored in the HSV(A) format, where the integers of each channel correspond to a 0 to 360 degrees hue or 0 to 100% saturation, value or alpha.

-BRCI contains a few functions to help dealing with the confusing color space.
+BRCI contains a few functions to help dealing with the confusing color space: ``brci.from_rgb(r, g, b, a)``, ``brci.from_hsv(h, s, v, a)``, ``brci.from_hsl(h, s, l, a)``, ``brci.from_cmyk(c, m, y, k, a)``, all converting to HSV as 8-bit integers.